yochananscharf/carnd/cloning/README.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the ResNet I thought this model might be appropriate because of it's simplicity and ease of parameter tuning.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+I spent hours and hours on tuning the model and hypermeters.
+What turned out to be really important was the learning rate.
+If it was to high, the model would overshoot and predict the same value for any image.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I used dropuot rather aggresively.
+In the end the validation loss was lower than the train loss.

-Then I ...

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track such as where the wate and sky caused the lines not to contrast enough or at the bridge. to improve the driving behavior in these cases, I added some more training, focusing on these spots.
+Which in Data Science circles is called manual overfitting.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.